 My Simple Coffee Grounds Experiment

-Finally, feeling somewhat defeated, I started just globing coffee on the crown of the cycad.
-Starbucks includes the paper filters in the bags of grounds and they come in handy for what we want for our cycads.
-It’s messy but I took out the papers and intertwined them around the bases of the old leaves in order to help hold the coffee grounds in place.
+Finally, feeling somewhat defeated, I started just globbing coffee on the crown of the cycad.
+Starbucks includes the paper filters in the bags of grounds, and they come in handy for what we want for our cycads.
+It’s messy, but I took out the papers and intertwined them around the bases of the old leaves in order to help hold the coffee grounds in place.
 It worked like a charm.
 Most of the grounds were still there three months later after many waterings and a good rainy season.

 For the mass of smaller pups on the side, I just put grounds in every crevasse I could find.
 I had some grounds left and just put them on the ground around the base of the plant.